Mr Christopher Macdonald, an experienced surgeon in body contouring will be joining the team at our CQC Outstanding rated hospital in December.

 Cosmetic (plastic) surgery in Kent

-We offer discreet treatment in a clean and calm environment in the heart of the Wealden countryside.
+We offer discreet cosmetic surgery treatment in a clean and calm environment in the heart of the Wealden countryside.
 Patients are supported by our experienced team of Consultant Plastic Surgeons and Consultant Ophthalmic Surgeons.

 Book a consultation today by completing our online booking form or by calling our Private Patient Team on 01580 363158.